Prenatal Care Services

 Women with these conditions and other conditions associated with high-risk pregnancies will need to have more frequent office prenatal care exams and monitoring.

 Throughout your pregnancy, your obstetrician will monitor your baby and you.
 This is done by performing regular examinations and various tests.
-These regular prenatal care checkups are essential to detect any signs of problems as soon as possible, and to give you peace of mind about your baby’s growth and development.
+These regular prenatal care checkups in Atlanta or Alpharetta are essential to detect any signs of problems as soon as possible, and to give you peace of mind about your baby’s growth and development.

 Northside/Northpoint OB-GYN Prenatal Services Guide